 1. Climb Mount Taranaki

-Rising incredibly improbably from otherwise flat surf fringed farmland, the two and a half kilometre high Mount Taranaki is the north island’s second highest mountain.
+Rising incredibly improbably from otherwise flat surf fringed farmland, the two and a half kilometre high Mount Taranaki is the north island’s second highest mountain, and definitely a “must see” for your New Zealand visit.
 It is also quite probably one of the hardest day hikes available in New Zealand, so is not for the faint hearted.

 This volcano cone was my absolute favourite day hike in New Zealand, combining stunning views of the north island with a seriously challenging walk.
 It takes 6-8 hours all in, and if you are looking for a hike that is far away from the crowds you will encounter on something like the Tongariro Alpine Crossing, with views to match, then this is the one.